alexburkush/alexburkush/README.md

 ## Welcome to my GitHub profile!

-My name is **Alexander Burkush**, and I'm a front-end developer from Ukraine 🇺🇦.
+My name is **Alexander Burkush**, and I'm a front-end developer from Ukraine.

 If you want to know more about me, you can find me on [LinkedIn](https://www.linkedin.com/in/alexander-burkush/) and [Twitter](https://twitter.com/alexburkush).